gaboneweb/odin-recipes/README.md

 # odin-recipes
-Project for the Odin Projects Foundation
+Project for the Odin Projects Foundation course